Honor-and-Valor/Guild-Code/README.md

 6. The Marshal shall, either himself or through the his designee, promulgate such rules and regulations as may be necessary to carry out this section.
 7. It is the sense of the House that the executive branch should not prescribe or otherwise commit to or include specific legislative text in a treaty or executive agreement unless the House has authorized such action.

-## CHATPER 3—CODE OF LAWS OF HONOR AND VALOR AND SUPPLEMENTS
+## CHAPTER 3—CODE OF LAWS OF HONOR AND VALOR AND SUPPLEMENTS

 ### §201.
 Preparation and publication of Codes and Supplements
 There shall be prepared and published under the supervision of the House—